gkrizek/leh/README.md

 ## Usage

-You can start using leh with just 4 lines to your Handler:
+You can start using leh by adding just 4 lines to your Handler:

 ```
 import sys